tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ## Download Git to your own machine

-This tutorial requires that you have the [Git] command-line utility
+This tutorial requires that you have the [Git] command-line utility installed.

 * Download Git from [git-scm.com](https://git-scm.com/).

 It helps but isn't required that you follow its excellent tutorial.

+## Create a PythonAnywhere account

+You need to create a free PythonAnywhere account.
+You don't need a credit card.

 * [Create a PythonAnywhere account](create-pythonanywhere-account.md)